Framework Comparison

 Strengths

-CrewAI remains the most accessible entry point for teams building their first multi-agent system.
-The role-based paradigm maps directly to business language, making it easy for non-technical stakeholders to understand and contribute to agent design.
-The ecosystem of pre-built tools and integrations has matured significantly, reducing development time for common use cases.
+Most accessible entry point for teams building their first multi-agent system.
+Role-based paradigm maps to business language — non-technical stakeholders understand it.
+Mature ecosystem of tools and integrations.
+Fastest development cycles for common use cases.

 Weaknesses